DanOlinski/schedulerApp/README.md

+*to do to deploy
+di-figure out how to leave server running w my PC off -update the repository with the files in this PC
+-get a domain name so that a recruter is not startled with a warning message

 # Scheduler App
-  Scheduler app is a fullstack application, it presents a list of week days(excludes weekends).
+  Scheduler app is a fullstack application deployed on AWS, it presents a list of week days(excludes weekends).
 For each day there are slots where a user can book an appointment(provided the slot is available), the user types in their name and selects one of the available interviewers.
 Any created appointment can be edited or deleted.

 ## Setup
   1. Clone this repository onto your local device.